-5. Reporting Requirements
+I.Q.5.
+Reporting Requirements

 a.
-Reporting Numeric Effluent Limitation (NEL) Violations (Water Quality Based Corrective Actions OR NEL Violation Report)
+Reporting Numeric Effluent Limitation Violations (Water Quality Based Corrective Actions or Numeric Effluent Limitation Violation Report)

 All discharges subject to TMDL-specific numeric effluent limitations requirements must electronically submit all precipitation event sampling results to the Water Boards through SMARTS no later than 10 days after receiving the field analysis results or analytical laboratory results.
-The purpose of the electronic certification and submittal of the Water Quality Based Corrective Actions or NEL Violation Report is to: (1) allow public access to General Permit-required reporting, (2) document the discharger’s compliance actions, and (3) notify the Water Boards of the exceedance so that they can determine whether any follow-up (e.g., inspection, enforcement) is necessary to bring the site into compliance.
+The purpose of the electronic certification and submittal of the Water Quality Based Corrective Actions or Numeric Effluent Limitation Violation Report is to: (1) allow public access to General Permit-required reporting, (2) document the discharger’s compliance actions, and (3) notify the Water Boards of the exceedance so that they can determine whether any follow-up (e.g., inspection, enforcement) is necessary to bring the site into compliance.

-Responsible Dischargers with a water quality exceedance are in violation of this General Permit and must additionally submit the Water Quality Based Corrective Actions or NEL Violation Report containing:
+Responsible Dischargers with a water quality exceedance are in violation of this General Permit and must additionally submit the Water Quality Based Corrective Actions or Numeric Effluent Limitation Violation Report containing:

-The analytical method(s), method reporting unit(s), and method detection limit(s) of each analytical parameter (analytical results that are less than the method detection limit are to be reported as "less than the method detection limit or <MDL");
+The analytical method(s), reporting unit(s), and method detection limit(s) of each analytical parameter (analytical results that are less than the method detection limit are to be reported as "less than the method detection limit or <MDL");

 The date, place, and time of sampling;